MinuMThomas/CookBook/README.md

 - css validator
 <a href="https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fminumthomas.github.io%2FCookBook%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en">link</a>

+- Light house

 ## manual testing
-- safari
-- firefox
-- chrome
-- images like screen shots of website from mobile and other operating systems
+- Tested navigation works on all pages including links
+- Tested enrollment form and its functionalities
+- Tested dropdown button functions on enrollment form
+- Tested success message alert when enrollment is completed
+- Tested thank you page is displayed after submitting enrollment form
+- Tested all social media links

 ## deployment
+- The project was created in Github using the Code Institute’s full template
+- Github was used for code repository and version control, methods below
+1. Git add was used to stage files before committing.
+2. Git commit -m was used to add commit messages.
+3. Git push was used to push code to the repo.

+**Project deployment steps below**
-- repository
+1. Open Gitgub repository
-- gitpod
-- cloning and forking

-**local deployment**
-**remote deployment**
+2. Click Settings
+3. Click Pages on the left-hand side
+4. In Source select main branch and root
+5. Click save
+6. Click the link to the live site

-## Credits
+## Credits and Reference

-- images taken from
-:All images are free to use and taken from adobe stocks **code references**

 - w3c school
 - css-tricks.com
 - Love running project
+- All images are free to use and taken from adobe stocks

+## Unfixed bugs
+No unfixed bugs

 ## Acknowledgements
 <!-- - thanks to Chris quinn mentor -->